-In the marvelously green premises of the ‘Valley of the Butterflies’ lies also the Natural History Museum and the Kalopetra Monastery which offers an astonishing panoramic view of the island.
-Make sure to pay a visit to both attractions as they are fascinating, each in their own way.
+In the marvelously green premises of the ‘Valley of the Butterflies’ lies also the Natural History Museum and the Kalopetra Monastery, which offers an astonishing panoramic view of the island.
+Make sure to pay a visit to both attractions as they are fascinating, each in its own way.

 The museum of Natural History of Rhodes is housed in an old Italian building that dates back to 1930 and has been recently renovated.
 You can enter the museum at no additional cost other than the ticket you paid to enter the valley.

 Inside the museum, you can find an exhibition regarding the enthralling life circle of butterflies, scientific information about valley life, as well as live butterfly exhibits preserved in the garden conservatory.

 You can also find a small library where you can find volumes in regard to the flora and fauna of Rhodes.
 The Kalopetra Monastery, on the other hand, may have nothing to do with the natural history of the region, but it is important for its religious heritage.

 Kalopetra Monastery is dedicated to the Assumption of the Virgin Mary.
 Built on a pine-covered mountainous area on the hillside of Lefkopoda, it functioned as a cobblestone monastery, which was in great prosperity until the early 20th century.